nemomobile-ux/kremnium/README.md

 # Kremnium

-Kremnium is migration and compatibility layer for build existing sailfish applications on Qt6 with minimal changes шт UI
+Kremnium is migration and compatibility layer for building existing sailfish applications with Qt6 with minimal changes in UI

 # Building libsailfishapp

-https://github.com/sailfishos/libsailfishapp now build on Qt6
+https://github.com/sailfishos/libsailfishapp now built with Qt6

 # What work